OpenLMIS/openlmis-ui-components/docs/conventions-javascript.md

 ## General
 The following conventions should be applied to all sections of UI development:
-* All intentation should be 4 spaces
+* All indentation should be 4 spaces
 * Legacy code should be refactored to meet coding conventions
-* No thrid party libraries should be included in a OpenLMIS-UI repository
+* No third party libraries should be included in a OpenLMIS-UI repository

 ## File Structure
 All file types should be organized together within the `src` directory according to functionality, not file type — the goal is to keep related files together.

 Use the following conventions:
-* File names are lowercase and dash-seperated
+* File names are lowercase and dash-separated
 * Files in a directory should be as flat as possible (avoid sub-directories)
 * If there are more than 12 files in a directory, try to divide files into subdirectories based on functional area